-Doesn’t it strike you as odd that we know an enormous amount about the first fractions of a second in the history of the universe, but we know comparatively little about where language comes from?
-Hmm.
 From the moment we are born we have language in our lives, it is a unique faculty that defines us as humans.
 How did the ability to speak evolve?
 Why is it uniquely human?
-While other animals can communicate their basic needs and emotions to each other, with bees and dolphins providing widely documented examples, humans are the only species capable of writing poetry, debating ethics or engaging in witty banter.
-It is remarkable that no other creature has developed speech, not even our closest relatives the chimps can talk.
+While other animals can communicate their basic needs and emotions to each other, with bees and dolphins providing widely documented examples, humans are the only species capable of writing poetry, debating ethics or engaging in banter.
+It is remarkable that no other creature has developed speech, not even our closest relatives the chimps.
 One of the most elaborate and complex systems in existence, the human language allows us to communicate anything, whether it is present, absent, or non-existent.

 But what are the origins of this peerless faculty?
-Is language a divine gift bequeathed to us by the gods?
+Is language a divine gift bequeathed by the gods?
 Or is it a built-in, innate ability that all humans are born with?
 It is highly conceivable that a divine origin to language is the earliest hypothesis offered by man, certainly in early antiquity, to explain the language phenomenon.
 This theory is ubiquitous in the teachings of the Bible, where God created the world by utterances and proceeded to instruct Adam to name all things.
 All the mythologies of the ancient world contain stories of language origin, often citing magical qualities man has attributed to language.
-While speculation on a divine origin of language makes for an interesting debate, and happens to be one of my favourite topics, these theories are impossible to authenticate as they tie into issues of personal faith and therefore cannot be measured by any scientific model.
+While speculation on a divine origin of language makes for an interesting debate, and happens to be one of my favourite topics, these theories are obviously impossible to authenticate and cannot be measured by any scientific model.

 The Proto-language, or monogenesis theory, contends that all tongues evolved from one primitive natural language, often called Proto-Human.
 Advocates of this theory have proposed a list of words they believe are traceable to the monogenetic language.
 There have been several examples throughout history of self-styled “scientific experiments” designed to ascertain this Proto-language, one of which was Egyptian Pharaoh Psammetichus (664-610 B.C.) who dispatched two infants to live in the company of a shepherd with instructions to feed and shelter them, but not to engage in any conversation.
 According to the Greek historian Herodotus, when one of the children cried out bekos, the Phrygian word for bread, Psammetichus surmised that Phrygian must be the Proto-language.
 Another was King James IV of Scotland (1518-1572), who carried out a similar experiment and concluded that Hebrew was the Proto-language.
 Central to this debate is the case of feral children, particularly that of Genie.
 The child in question did not develop a Proto-language.
 Rather, she communicated using a series of grunts and gestures and was never able to fully acquire language, in spite of years of intervention by linguists and psychologists.

-The ‘naturalist versus conventionalist’ hypothesis is concerned with several aspects of language origin, the earliest of which is whether early humans invented language or merely emulated the natural sounds around them.
+The naturalist vs. conventionalist hypothesis is concerned with several aspects of language origin, the earliest of which is whether humans invented language or merely emulated the natural sounds around them.
 Plato and Socrates postulated that words echoed the essence of their meaning.
 Called the ‘bow-wow theory’, the idea that words evolved from the onomatopoetic utterances of our distant ancestors was prevalent up to the last century.
-A similar theory suggests that language evolved by way of emotional exclamations denoting pain, anger, pleasure, surprise, etc. In the 1930s, a theory posited that language originated in physical gestures carrying the message of nonverbal communication, which in time evolved into oral gesticulations when humans were unable to move their hands due to working with tools, gathering food, etc. This is called the ‘oral-gestural theory’.
+A similar theory suggests that language evolved by way of emotional exclamations denoting pain, anger, surprise, etc. In the 1930s, a theory posited that language originated in physical gestures carrying the message of nonverbal communication, which in time evolved into oral gesticulations when humans were unable to move their hands due to working with tools, gathering food, etc. This is called the ‘oral-gestural theory’.